 The ECM controls the EGR valve and the engine throttle valve.
 When the EGR valve opens, the difference between exhaust back pressure and boost pressure causes exhaust to flow into the mixer housing.
-When required, "A passage in the manifold directs the exhaust through the mixer to the EGR valve." the ECM partially closes the engine throttle valve to increase exhaust flow.
+When required, the ECM partially closes the engine throttle valve to increase exhaust flow.